Mukezz/Mukesh-DevOps-Blogs/Blog2-CIJenkinsPipelineExtended/README.md

 1: Login into AWS console
 2: Spin up the free tier EC2 instance with security group open to access from anywhere for port 22 and 8080
 3: Instead of running the Jenkins binary directly on the EC2 (Amazon AMI Linux) instance, I preferred to run it as docker container
-4: Install the docker binary using the "yum install docker"
+4: Install the docker binary and git binary using "yum install"
-5: Refer to the jenkins docker hub page to dowload the docker image & run the container service
+5: Login as root user.
+Create dockerfile to create an image with jenkins and maven in order to compile the Java based maven project in jenkins.
+Name the custom image as jenkins-maven.
+Show the docker run command for jenkins-maven custom docker image
 6: Complete the jenkins setup by using the initial admin password , create admin user and install the recommended plugin
-7: Install the git binary on the server using yum
-8: Create a github repository with sample Jenkinsfile with hello world
-9: Create jenkins job pipeline pointing to github repository Jenkinsfile
-10: Create github code repo for maven project.
-A sample maven project can be anything of your choice.
-Example Spring boot API Project
+7: Create a github repo for maven project using springboot initializer with Java 11 / Spring 2.7.15 and create /hello get endpoint to print Hello World json response. create unit test case for the /hello endpoint
-11: Enhance the Jenkins file to create stage checkout the maven project from Github ,create stage to compile and create stage to run unit test
+8: Create a github repository with Jenkinsfile to create stages for checkout the maven project from Github ,create stage to clean compile and create stage to run unit test.
+Jenkinsfile should use the Maven_3_8_7 as tools
+9: Create jenkins job pipeline pointing to github repository Jenkinsfile.
+Use github-credentials as username and personnal access tokens / fine-grained tokens to access the 2 github repository that was created in step 8.